alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 Check [Port Forwarding](#what-is-port-forwarding-and-when-to-use-it) for more details about Port Forwarding and [Setup Port Forwarding](#how-to-setup-port-forwarding) section on how to make the setup.

-### Connect to the device running the game by using an IP address
+### Connect to the device running the app by using an IP address

 ![port forwarding case 3](../_static/img/advanced-usage/case3.png)